 Flash forward to the Age of the Internet and instant access to everything and anyone with a smartphone can easily and instantly expose any officer misconduct -- or the perception thereof -- to thousands, if not millions of people.
 And there are plenty of people who think nothing of purposefully goading officers and pushing the envelope as far as they can while remaining within their rights, all for the purpose of exposing the ignorance of police with regards to the very laws they are supposed to enforce and the rights they are sworn to uphold.

 More unsettling is that research by George Washington University Professor of Sociology Ronald Weitzer, among others, indicates that the public's trust in law enforcement is significantly and negatively impacted when high-profile incidents of police misconduct are publicized.
 With more and more opportunities to document police acting poorly, the need is more apparent than ever to ensure officers do the right thing for the right reasons at all times, lest the public trust in the police is diminished to the point where officers can no longer perform their jobs.

 Eroding Trust, Eroding Effectiveness

 Unfortunately, all too often officers do not help themselves in such instances.
 Rather than showing measured, thoughtful and intelligent responses, officers (at least the ones who are made famous on YouTube) view any challenge to their authority as a threat that must be subdued or eliminated.
-This bravado is getting both citizens and officers hurt and only serves to further diminish the public trust in law enforcement.
+This bravado is getting both citizens, and officers hurt and only serves to diminish the public trust in law enforcement further.

 Mistrust of the police is nothing new.
 In the beginnings of the modern police force, Peel and others offered guidelines for police, noting the importance of their relationship to the community.
 These guiding principles, popularly known as the Peelian Principles, are concepts that the public demands still today.
 According to Peel: